nik1t7n/get-git/README.md

 ## Contributing

-We welcome contributions to make the GitHub Assistant even more awesome!
+We welcome contributions to make the Get Git even more awesome!
 To contribute:

 1. **Fork the Repository**
 2. **Create a New Branch:**